 We have entered a new era of global mobility — one where mass gatherings and interconnected travel networks can rapidly amplify infectious disease risks.
 As the 2026 World Cup approaches, how can local public health teams prepare for the challenges that large-scale international events bring?

-Dr. Andrea Thomas, Head of Epidemiology, hosts Dr. Mariana Torres, Head of Global Surveillance and Josephine De Leon, MMASc, Manager of Applied Epidemiology, for an in-depth discussion on how data-driven intelligence can support readiness at the local level before, during, and after major mass gathering events.
+Dr. Andrea Thomas, Head of Epidemiology, hosted Dr. Mariana Torres, Head of Global Surveillance and Josephine De Leon, MMASc, Manager of Applied Epidemiology, for an in-depth discussion on how data-driven intelligence can support readiness at the local level before, during, and after major mass gathering events.

-Key topics covered will include:
+Key topics covered included:

-• The “local-global loop”: how local outbreaks can escalate through international connectivity.
+- The “local-global loop”: how local outbreaks can escalate through international connectivity.

-• Lessons from previous global events and their implications for local surveillance systems.
+- Lessons from previous global events and their implications for local surveillance systems.

-• Key trends our team is keeping an eye on ahead of the world’s largest sporting event.
+- Key trends our team is keeping an eye on ahead of the world’s largest sporting event.

-• Building event-based surveillance capacity at local levels to strengthen early warning, situational awareness, and response coordination.
+- Building event-based surveillance capacity at local levels to strengthen early warning, situational awareness, and response coordination.

 Equip yourself with the insights needed to safeguard your community during high-impact global events.

-Fill out the form to register!
+Fill out the form to access the recording!

 Interested in learning more about our technology?
 Get in touch with us and we’ll be happy to connect you with one of our experts!